IreneKilgannon/pands-project/README.md

     -------
     Saved scatter plots between all the numeric variables in the data set as a png file.
     '''
+    # Initialize an empty list for plotted x variables
     plotted_x = []
     for x in df:
         plotted_x.append(x)